Soerensen42/Hyperopt/README.md

 # Setup:
-The Project contains a Core Runner and Terminal.
-Also included is a .sbatch file to start the Runner.
+The Project contains a Core Runner and Terminal.sh.
 Theres also an optional small analyser code (wip).
 The Optimizer implements a fully connected network, so its usable out of the box.

 First Setup:
-Download all the files and set up a "History" folder.
-Change the Data path in the Params file.
+Download all the files and set up a "History" folder (it should be empty).
+Change the Data path on top of the Core.py file.
 It is currently set to look into a folder named "data" with the 3 Data sets.
 Setup the .batch file to handle the Jobs.
-I do not recommend setting the job to send an email when finished since that would lead to a bit more than 100 emails.
-The used environment can be found in FCN.env (wip).
+It is possible to set The script to send an email when finished.
+This will only send one.
+The used environment can be found in FCN.yml.

 .sh File:
 You do have to change the .sh file manually: